BrunoAGSa/Projeto_Algoritmos-Introducao/AASB_Projeto_FInal/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Projeto AASB's documentation!
+Bem vindos à documentação do nosso Projeto AASB!

 Bom dia, Professor!